nightBaker/fleans/README.md

 ### Domain

-Workflow is stateless structure definition of business process which is constructred from bpmn.
+A **workflow** is a stateless structure that defines a business process, constructed from BPMN.

-Worfklow instance contains state of running version of business process.
+* A **workflow instance** contains the state of a running version of the business process.
-Domain activites contain stateless logic how activity changes state of workflow instance.
-However, activites do not execute any business logic of process.
+* **Domain activities** contain stateless logic that determines how an activity changes the state of the workflow instance.
+However, these activities do not execute any business logic of the process.
-Activity instance can publish event to orleans stream, so external (or internal) grains can subscribe and execute business logic and then complete current activity instance.
+* **Activity instances** can publish events to an Orleans stream.
+External or internal grains can subscribe to these events, execute the business logic, and then complete the current activity instance.

 ### Application